matomo-org/developer-documentation/docs/4.x/multi-tenants.md

 ### Database

 For Multi Tenant setup to work every tenant should have its own database schema.
-They can be all on the same physical database server but for best security should have each their own schema with their own unique MySQL username and password.
+They can be all on the same physical database server but for best security should have their own schema with their own unique MySQL username and password.
 It's not recommended to just use a different database prefix for each customer as it is less secure.

 ## Using the same database schema across tenants

 You could technically "misuse" this multi tenant feature to set different configurations for each site in one Matomo installation which is otherwise not possible in Matomo.

-This works to some extend for some config settings.
+This works to some extent for some config settings.
 For example, if you want to change a config tracking settings on a per site basis, then you only need to make sure to always use consistently the same host for the same idSite when sending tracking requests.

 For some other config settings this can be more difficult.
 For example, if you want to change an archiving config setting on a per site basis, then you would need to make sure to never just run `./console core:archive` but always force specific sites with the expected host.
 For example `./console core:archive --force-idsites=1 --matomo-domain=...`.